Kentucky Lemon Law: Your Complete Legal Guide

 - Document actual range versus manufacturer specifications

-- Keep records of software updates
+- Keep records of all software updates and their effects

 - Save error codes and diagnostic reports